 Eco living is not just buying an eco –phone that helps, it’s a bunch of things really and here are 8 tips be eco-friendly and how to save money at the same time.

-Check out any farmers markets near you.
+Another great way to save resources is to check out any farmers markets near to you.
 If you drive there, or to any other shopping destination, try and combine your shopping trips.
-Take some friends with you to shop, or buy in bulk, so that you
+Take some friends with you to shop, or buy in bulk, so that you:

 - save fuel

 And even better than that, farmers markets are fun…you meet great local food producers. fun…you meet local people.